Thursday, July 23, 2015

 XP gives developers skills in delivering and architecting a system for changing requirements - which Scrum does not.

-Side Note - I came to these conclusion independently, but in writing this blog and researching references, I discovered that some of the content isn't particularly new.
-The thoughts of Bob Martin, Martin Fowler, Michael Feathers and other thought leaders, in many cases, match my own observations.
+Side Note - I came to this conclusion independently, but in writing this blog and researching references, I discovered that some of the content isn't particularly new.
+The thoughts of Bob Martin, Martin Fowler, Michael Feathers, and other thought leaders, in many cases, match my own observations.
 I find that encouraging.